In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Nice to remember: The closer the niche, the lesser the time Google needs to recognize a site.

-Say, for instance, the expired domain was once a tech company under a tech niche and if the new webmaster decided to niche down to drones then Google won’t immediately rank it because it’s somewhat different from the original one.
+Say, for instance, the aged domain was once a tech company under a tech niche and if the new webmaster decided to niche down to drones then Google won’t immediately rank it because it’s somewhat different from the original one.

 But if he stays consistent on posting articles related to drones then Google will start to recognize this site as something relevant to drones.
 Once that happens, it will give more priority to queries related to drones.